kyma-project/btp-manager/docs/user/03-50-service-binding-rotation.md

 ## Limitations

-Automatic credential rotation cannot be enabled for a backup ServiceBinding (named: original-binding-name(variable)-guid(variable <!-- HOW CAN I CHANGE IT using  placeholders?-->)) which is marked with the `services.cloud.sap.com/stale` label.
+Automatic credential rotation cannot be enabled for a backup ServiceBinding (named: original-binding-name(variable)-guid(variable)) marked with the `services.cloud.sap.com/stale` label.
 This backup service binding is created during the credentials rotation process to facilitate the process.

-## Passing Parameters <!--READ THIS AGAIN!!!-->
+# Passing Parameters <!--where should this topic go, if anywhere?-->
-To set input parameters, go to the `spec` field of the ServiceInstance or ServiceBinding resource, and use both or one of the following
+To set input parameters, go to the `spec` of the ServiceInstance or ServiceBinding resource, and use both or one of the following fields:
-fields:
-- **parameters**: can be used to specify a set of properties to be sent to the broker.
-The data specified is passed to the service broker without any modifications - aside from converting it to JSON for transmission to the broker in the case of the `spec` field being specified as `YAML`.
-Any valid `YAML` or `JSON` constructs are supported.
-Only one parameter field may be specified per `spec`.
+* **parameters**: Specifies a set of properties sent to the service broker.
+  The specified data is passed to the service broker without any modifications - aside from converting it to JSON for transmission to the broker if the `spec` field is specified as YAML.
+  All valid YAML or JSON constructs are supported.
+  > [!NOTE]
+  > Only one parameter field per `spec` can be specified.<!--can this be changed to active?-->
-- **parametersFrom**: can be used to specify which Secret, and the key in that Secret, which contains a `string` that represents the JSON to include in the set of parameters to be sent to the broker.
+* **parametersFrom**: Specifies which Secret, together with the key in it, to include in the set of parameters sent to the broker.
+  The key contains a `string` that represents the JSON.
 The **parametersFrom** field is a list that supports multiple sources referenced per `spec`.

-If multiple sources in the **parameters** and **parametersFrom** fields are specified, the final payload is a result of merging all of them at the top level.
+If multiple sources in the **parameters** and **parametersFrom** fields are specified, the final payload results from merging all of them at the top level.
 If there are any duplicate properties defined at the top level, the specification is considered to be invalid.
-The further processing of the ServiceInstance or ServiceBinding resource stops and its `status` is marked with an error condition.
+The further processing of the ServiceInstance or ServiceBinding resource stops with the status `Error`.

-See the example of the `spec` format in YAML:
+See the following example of the `spec` format in YAML:
 ```yaml
 spec:
   ...